Florida death metal: Subsequent developments (2001–present)

-Influence
+Impact and legacy

 Florida, specifically Tampa, would become known as the colloquial world capital of death metal.
 The Tampa Bay Times retrospectively noted that "Tampa became to death metal what Nashville is to country music and New Orleans is to jazz."
 Death's Chuck Schuldiner is considered the "father of death metal" and his band both spearheaded the first generation of death metal bands and influenced the rise of the genre's progressive explorations.
 As mentioned above, the Buffalo, New York bands Cannibal Corpse and Malevolent Creation relocated to Tampa because of the better recording and commercial opportunities there.
 Angelcorpse, from Kansas City, Missouri, likewise relocated to Florida in the beginning of their career.
 Also as mentioned above, the grindcore band Terrorizer, originally from Los Angeles, re-formed in Tampa to record World Downfall.
 Morbid Angel and Cannibal Corpse are possibly the most emulated bands in the scene and are major influences on Deeds of Flesh, Deranged, and Severe Torture, as well as many others.
 Nile, from South Carolina, features a mythological focus and musical style similar to Morbid Angel.
 Angelcorpse utilizes a style very similar to early Morbid Angel.
 Bands outside the United States influenced by Morbid Angel include the Brazilian projects Abhorrence, Nephasth, Rebaelliun, and Mental Horror, and European black metal bands such as Emperor, Zyklon, and Dimmu Borgir.
 Cannibal Corpse was particularly influential in pushing the extremity of lyrical subject matter.
 In the early years of the scene, the group was considered one of the most shocking for its transgression of propriety and taste in its depiction of torture, murder, and mutilation, often in highly sexual and misogynistic terms.
 Its extremity influenced the emergence of the even more extreme subgenre of goregrind.
 The importance of Morrisound Recording to the creating and popularizing the scene led other death metal bands from outside Florida to record at the studio, including Sepultura from Brazil and Napalm Death from Britain.
 Most later and contemporary extreme metal styles, including black metal, metalcore, djent, grindcore, deathcore, and Swedish death metal, trace their origins back to the Florida scene.